geopython/pygeoapi.io/docs/community/service-providers/index.md

 # Service Providers

-pygeoapi is developed and supported by a a number of businesses, organizations and individuals around the world.
+pygeoapi is developed and supported by a number of businesses, organizations and individuals around the world.

 Using a service provider is a great way to get started with pygeoapi and contributes to the ongoing sustainability of the project.
 Services include (but are not limited to):